-Gwen Stefani and Alicia Keys Feud Backstage At ‘The Voice’: Insiders Claim ‘They Have Never Liked Each Other’
+Gwen Stefani And Alicia Keys Feud Backstage At ‘The Voice’: Insiders Claim ‘They Have Never Liked Each Other’

 While Shelton is clearly excited about Stefani’s return, Yahoo is reporting that he’s also nervous about how their romance will play out in front of the cameras.
 Their relationship may have started on the show, but a lot has changed since then.

 “We were both nervous about it,” Shelton admitted, adding that Stefani isn’t going to hold back.

 “It brings a new level of competition to the show.
 Just when you think 12 seasons in it kind of is what it is, it’s not anymore.
 With her and I in this relationship, it’s so exciting!
 It truly is!”

 Fans can watch Blake Shelton and Gwen Stefani together again when Season 12 of The Voice premieres Feb.
 27 on NBC.